 - Are there specific maintenance requirements you need to meet for coverage?

 Roofs have a finite lifespan, and most begin to show signs of wear and tear when they’re between 10 and 20 years old.
 Naturally, the type of roof you have impacts how long it will last.
 An asphalt shingle roof will typically last between 20 and 30 years, while a metal roof or slate roof could last for more than 50 years.
+So, if you’re wondering “will insurance cover a 25-year-old roof,” you need to know the warning signs that may indicate it’s nearing the end of its lifespan:

 - Curling or buckling shingles.
 If your shingles aren’t lying flat, your roof can’t protect your home the way it once could.
 You’ll probably need to contact a roofing professional sooner rather than later, because shingles are your first line of defense against the elements.

 - Granules in your gutters or on the ground.
 When shingles begin to wear out, they lose the protective granules that help them block UV rays.
 When you see granules in your gutters or in your yard, it’s a sure sign that your shingles are beginning to deteriorate.
-You should also look on your roof and see if your shingles look like they have bald spots where granules used to be.
+You should also look at your roof and see if your shingles look like they have bald spots where granules used to be.

 - Missing or broken shingles.
 High winds or storms can break your shingles or blow them right off your roof.
 If you notice that your roof is missing any shingles, you need to know that it could be more vulnerable to leaks.
 You should call a roofing contractor as soon as possible.